KONTRAST (2025) - DAWESOME

 Source Code Tools used: JUCE 8, C++, CMake |

-Freelance Audio Software (March 2020 - Present)
+Freelance Audio Software (March 2020 - November 2024)

 Development for various companies; projects ranging from Digital Audio Workstations, Audio Plugins, and audio applications for mobile devices.